iSkore/planetStats/notes/notes.md

 	- Electron Cloud
 		- About $10^{-10} meters$
 	- Element
-		- Is defined by *how many elements sit inside the nucleaus*
+		- Is defined by *how many elements sit inside the nucleus*
 	- Molecules
 		- Consist of two or more atoms
 	- Isotope